DDE-ECMR-workshop/DDE-EMCR-workshop.github.io/_pages/schedule.md

 ### Panel Session

 After envisioning your own career trajectory, you'll hear from a number of panellists discussing their own.
 Our panellists will discuss their careers so far, and provide a short retrospective assessment of some of the drivers and motivations behind the paths taken and decisions made.
-The latter half of this session will involve a Q/A and directed discussion around a number of topics including (but certainly not limited to):
+The latter half of this session will involve a Q/A and directed discussion around a number of topics including:

 * Integrating your values into your career planning
 * Career challenges, sidesteps and interruptions